+- "Life is like a box of chocolates.
+You never know what you're gonna get." - Forrest Gump.
 This simile uses the word "like" to compare "life" and "a box of chocolates," two things that we would normally think of as unrelated.
 The comparison helps to highlight the surprises life often brings our way.
 Just as we bite into a candy from a variety box of chocolates unsure if the center will be peanut butter or raspberry, we get out of bed each morning unsure what will happen over the course of the day.

+- "A parson is like a doctor, my boy: he must face infection as a soldier must face bullets." - Candida by George Bernard Shaw.
 Here, we actually have two similes.
 The first simile uses the word "like" to compare the work of a churchman to the work of a doctor.
 The second simile uses "as" to explain the nature of the connection between the two: both parsons and doctors must confront sickness in their daily work, just as a soldier must confront danger.
 Notice again that "parson" and "doctor" originally seem like dissimilar professions until the explanation that follows.

+- "Shall I compare thee to a summer's day?
+Thou are more lovely and more temperate." - Shakespeare, "Sonnet 18."
 Finally, this is an example of a sneaky simile that does not use "like" or "as."
 However, note the telltale keyword "compare" in the opening question.
 Also note the seeming dissimilarity between the objects being compared: "thee" (a person, presumably the speaker's lover) and "a summer's day."
 The explanation that follows explains that the speaker's lover is both more beautiful and more agreeable than "a summer's day."

 A metaphor is a figure of speech frequently taught alongside simile to help illustrate the differences between the two.
 Unlike a simile, a metaphor states that an object or idea is in some way the same as another, seemingly unrelated thing.
 For example, where a speaker using a simile to insult someone might say, "He's like a rat," a speaker using a metaphor would say something like, "He's a real rat!"
 Of course, the person being insulted is not literally a rat; instead, the speaker is using a metaphor to draw a connection between his victim and a rather unsavory animal.

+- "That test was a total breeze." - Common expression.
 This simple statement is a great example of a metaphor.
 The speaker does not actually mean that the test was a light current of wind.
 Instead, she says that the test was "a breeze" to indicate that the test and a light wind are the same, since both are easy, gentle, and present no difficulty.

+- "You are my sunshine, my only sunshine.
+You make me happy when skies are gray." - Popular song.
 The lyrics to this popular song are another very simple example of the direct connection a metaphor makes between two things.
 Rather than saying her beloved is "like" sunshine, the speaker says that her beloved is sunshine.

 Personification, also known as "anthropomorphism," is the attribution of human qualities to non-human things.
 These can be objects, events, ideas, or even living, non-human things.